Skip to content

 • Otherwise, returns the result of !(lhs <= rhs) (see operator<=).

-2. Compares wether a JSON value is greater than a scalar or a scalar is greater than a JSON value by converting the scalar to a JSON value and comparing both JSON values according to 1.
+2. Compares whether a JSON value is greater than a scalar or a scalar is greater than a JSON value by converting the scalar to a JSON value and comparing both JSON values according to 1.

 Template parameters